tejas0306/arbitration/DEPLOYMENT_CHECKLIST.md

 If you see errors about calling client hooks from server components:
 - Use the `fix-server-components.sh` script to identify problematic pages
 - Convert client logic to client components and wrap with Suspense
+- For layout files using ProtectedRoute, use the DashboardLayoutClient pattern

 ### CORS Issues